-When a loved one dies, people naturally respond to the loss of life with grief.
-Grief is commonly described as feelings of hurt, loneliness, sadness, helplessness or brokenness.
+When a loved one dies, people naturally respond to the loss of life with grief: feelings of hurt, loneliness, sadness, helplessness or brokenness.
 Not only does it cause mental anguish or emotional pain, but it in some cases it also causes physical pain.

 That’s because a part of the brain called anterior cingulate cortex, which processes physical pain, also takes in emotional pain, as revealed by scans done by scientists at the University of California.
 Everyone deals with grief in different ways, so it’s important to remember that there is no right or wrong way to deal with the loss of your loved one.
 So how do we deal with the loss of a loved one and what can we expect when grieving?

 First, we need to consider what type of loss we have experienced.
 There are many different types of loss, from losing a family pet to losing a parent, and each form of loss brings unique challenges and risk factors to those who are grieving.
-Some forms of death, such as suicide or the death of a child, are more distressing than others, but all types of loss are extremely difficult.
+Some forms of death, such as suicide or the death of a child, may be more distressing than others, but all types of loss can be extremely difficult.
 The main types of loss include:

 Death of a child: this can occur in infancy due to miscarriage, stillbirth, neonatal disease or SIDS, or it can occur in later years with the death of an older child.